samasthiti/samasthiti/_house-plans/harshit-rathore-ji.md

 ---
 **HOUSE PLAN DETAILS**

-The floor layout of 26 feet by 50 feet was designed as a residential building.
-The floor plan consists of the ground floor.
+The floor layout of 30 feet by 50 feet was designed as a residential building.
+The floor plan consists of the ground floor,first floor and second floor.
 The ground floors have a drawing room, a bedroom, a rent room with an attached bathroom, a common bathroom, a dining area, a kitchen, a master bedroom, and a wash area.

-**Plot size -** 26 Feet by 50 Feet
+**Plot size -** 30 Feet by 50 Feet

-**Facing of the plot -** West
+**Facing of the plot -** East

 **Number of floors -** 1

 **Location -** INDORE (MADHYA PRADESH)

-**Built-up area -** 1100 Square feet
+**Built-up area -** 4500 Square feet

 **Type of construction -** Residential building

-**The estimated cost of construction -** 14,85,000/-
+**The estimated cost of construction -** 63,85,000/-

 **Specification of plan -**

-**Ground floor:** a drawing-room, a bedroom, a rent room with an attached bathroom, a common bathroom, a dining area, a kitchen, a master bedroom, and a wash area.
+**Ground floor:** SHOWROOM Area  and lift .

-**First floor:** Staircase tower room.
+**First floor:** 6 studio room with lounge.

+**Second floor:** 6 studio room with lounge.

 **“INVEST IN US TO MAKE YOUR INVESTMENT BETTER”**